pennyl67/openminted-guidelines/sharing-components-as-dockerised-images.md

 In both cases, the metadata record can be viewed and edited at the end of the process.

-The Docker image location and identifier must be provided in the elements &lt;distributionLocation&gt; and &lt;resourceIdentifier&gt;, e.g.
+The location and identifier of the component must be provided in the elements &lt;distributionLocation&gt; and &lt;resourceIdentifier&gt;, e.g.

 `<distributionLocation>bibliome/alvisengine</distributionLocation>`